 What happens when darkness dares to walk into God’s house?
 At Stonebriar Church, traffickers targeted a child trafficking survivor — but a grandmother’s voice and angelic intervention turned the moment into exposure instead of capture …

 As trafficking moves from alleyways to algorithms, churches must adapt.
-Part III of our investigative series reveals a comprehensive safety blueprint for faith communities — including trauma-informed leadership, digital-age protections, survivor-centered protocols, and the reforms needed to keep predators out …
+Part III of our investigative series reveals a comprehensive safety blueprint for faith communities — including trauma-informed leadership, digital-age protections, survivor-centered protocols, and the reforms needed to keep predators out of the sanctuary.
+If churches want to protect the vulnerable, the change must begin now …

 When a church chooses silence in the face of difficult truths, what message does it send?
 In this testimony, Justin Peterson reflects on the unanswered questions surrounding Stonebriar Church — and why silence can sometimes speak too loudly …